 Unable to scrounge up another webcam, the project seemed unworkable.
 I thumbed through the camera’s settings, which include a time-lapse mode, but the interval can’t be set any longer than a few seconds.
 Then I noticed the Wi-Fi settings, and wondered whether I could use it as an IP camera.

 In Wi-Fi mode, the camera creates a wireless network which you join from your smartphone, and then you are able to control the camera via an app.
 It’s not entirely clear whether there is an official app to do so, but CamKing seemed to be the closest thing, and while it is not the most well-crafted app in existence, it works.
-It allows remote configuration of some of the camera’s settings, such as the exposure value and resolution, and best yet, it can capture still frames at 5K resolution, far exceeding the 1080p I could get from the camera as a USB video device.
+It allows remote configuration of some of the camera’s settings, such as the exposure value, and best yet, it can capture still frames at 5K resolution, far exceeding the 1080p I could get from the camera as a USB video device.

 The only challenge now was figuring out the protocol for triggering a photo.